How to Avoid Online Fraud

 The caller will say a loved one was involved in an emergency situation, such as a car accident, charged by law enforcement, or is injured.
 They will demand payment immediately to cover bail or other amounts to assist the loved one.
 The caller will ask you to keep the information confidential and will instruct you to withdraw cash from your financial institution or transfer the money using other means.

-If you receive such a call, hang up the phone and contact your family member or law enforcement directly.
+If you receive such a call, hang up the phone and contact your family member or law enforcement directly and immediately.

-By taking a few simple precautions, you can ensure nobody has access to your money, email account, or any other valuable or sensitive property.
+By taking a few simple precautions, you can ensure no one has access to your money, email account, or any other valuable or sensitive property.

-Always verify the web address of a company you wish to contact
+Always verify the web address of a company you're contacting.

 Whether you're contacting your financial institution, a website from which you buy merchandise, or tech support for an IT company, look at the URL in the address bar at the top of the screen.
 Is the domain name right?
 If you're trying to contact Microsoft or Google, then the URL should end in microsoft.com or google.com respectively.